Province of Pola

-Province of Pola (provincia di Pola) was a province of the Kingdom of Italy created after World War I, that officially existed from 1923 until 1947.
+The Province of Pola (Provincia di Pola), also known as the Province of Istria (Provincia dell'Istria), was a province of the Kingdom of Italy created after World War I, that officially existed from 1923 until 1947.
 The capital (capoluogo in Italian) was Pola.
 After the Second World War the province of Pola became part of Yugoslavia.
 Following the collapse of Yugoslavia in 1991, the province of Pola has been part of Croatia and Slovenia.

 Demographics

-The province of Pola was divided in 1938 into 42 comuni (municipalities) and had an area of 3,718 km2 with a population of 294,492 inhabitants (80 ab./km2).
+The province of Pola was divided in 1938 into 42 comuni (municipalities) and had an area of 3,718 square kilometres, with a population of 294,492 inhabitants (population density being 80 inhabitants per square kilometre).
 It was located in the peninsula of Istria.

-The 1921 Italian Census showed that in the province there were 199,942 Italians (67%) and 90.262 Croats (23%), with 9% of Slovenians and Austrians, most of them former employees of the Habsburg empire.
-The city of Pola had 41,125 Italians (91%) and 5,420 Croats (9%).
-In the province there was a small community of Istro-Romanians, concentrated around the Valdarsa area in central Istria.
+The 1921 Italian Census showed that in the province there were 199,942 Italians (67%) and 90,262 Croats (23%), with 9% of Slovenians and Austrians, most of them former employees of the Habsburg empire.
+The population of the city of Pola consisted of 41,125 Italians (91%) and 5,420 Croats (9%).
+In the province there was a small community of Istro-Romanians, centered around the Valdarsa area in central Istria.

 Nearly 96% of the population was Catholic and they were members of the Roman Catholic Diocese of Parenzo and Pola, in those years within the ecclesiastical province of Arcidiocesi di Gorizia.

 History

-The province of Pola was created in January 1923 with "Regio Decreto # 53" after Italy's victory in World War I that united Istria to the Kingdom of Italy: it was the former Margraviate of Istria with the islands of the Quarnaro, Cherso and Lussino.
+The province of Pola was established in January 1923 with royal decree no. 53, after Italy's victory in World War I and the subsequent annexation of Istria to the Kingdom of Italy.
+It consisted of the former Margraviate of Istria of the dissolved Austro-Hungarian Empire, as well as the islands of Cherso and Lussino in the Kvarner Gulf.

-Initially, the province was made of all the areas of Istria.
-It was also made up of less Muggia and other small municipalities united to the province of Trieste.
-But in 1924, the area of "Circondario di Volosca-Abbazia" – less the municipalities of Castelnuovo d'Istria and Matteria- was united to the province of Fiume.
+Originally, the province comprised sixty municipalities, the entirety of Istria save for Muggia and a few other small municipalities in the far northwest, which were part of the province of Trieste; in 1924, however, several municipalities in the northeastern part of Istria were separated to become part of the newly established province of Fiume.

-Following the collapse of Austria-Hungary in 1918, Pola and the whole of Istria – except the territory of Castua – were assigned to Italy.

-Pola became the capital of the newly created "province of Pola".
-The city's decline in population after World War I was mainly due to economic difficulties caused by the withdrawal of Austro-Hungarian military and bureaucratic facilities and the dismissal of workers from the shipyard.

-Under the Italian Fascist government of Benito Mussolini, non-Italians, especially Slavic residents, faced a political and cultural repression, and some fled the city of Pola and Istria altogether.
+Pola became the capital of the newly created province.
+After World War I, the city's population declined due to economic difficulties caused by the withdrawal of Austro-Hungarian military and bureaucratic facilities and the dismissal of workers from the shipyard; under the Italian Fascist government of Benito Mussolini, non-Italians, especially Slavic residents, faced a political and cultural repression, and some fled the city of Pola and Istria altogether.

-After the collapse of Fascist Italy in September 1943, the city and the province were occupied by the German Army as part of the Operational Zone of the Adriatic Littoral.
-Consequently, the province was subjected to repeated Allied bombing from 1943 until the end of 1944.
-In the last phase of the war Pola and the province saw arrests, deportations and executions of people suspected of aiding Tito's partisans.